Sequential model confidence sets: Introduction

 \section{Introduction}

 In science as well as in our daily life, we frequently encounter situations in which multiple statistical models or forecasts are available for the same problem and where we have to decide which model(s) or forecast(s) we want to trust.
-We might think for example of multiple inflation regression models with respect to different sets of covariates or of multiple weather institutions which issue precipitation predictions for the next day.
-In such situations, we naturally want to select the best model(s) or forecast(s), where the term \enquote{best} is defined in terms of a user-specified criterion.
+We might think for example of multiple regression models for inflation with respect to different sets of covariates or of multiple weather services which issue precipitation predictions for the next day.
+In such situations, we naturally want to select the best model(s) or forecast(s), where the term \enquote{best} is defined in terms of a user-specified criterion, typically given by some real-valued loss function where lower scores correspond to better performance.

+The \emph{model confidence set (MCS)} proposed by \cite{MCS} provides a promising solution to this problem.
+It departs from standard practice where just a single model is selected according to some appropriate loss and nothing is said about the uncertainty associated with this selection.
+The MCS takes this uncertainty into account by reducing the original set of available models to a smaller set of flexible size that contains the best models with a given level of confidence.
+Model confidence sets are of great importance in applications without an obvious benchmark, may be easily constructed by the MCS algorithm, and are widely applied in the econometrics community; see, e.g., \cite{Nan} and \cite{peng2018best} amongst others.